loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 ## Closing thoughts

 Congratulations!
-You now have successfully created and tested an API with LoopBack Next.
+You now have successfully created and tested an API with LoopBack 4.
 We hope you enjoy the test-drive.
 Your feedback matters and please share your thoughts with us.

-This is just the beginning of the full LoopBack-Next developer experience.
+This is just the beginning of the full LoopBack 4 developer experience.
 The first beta release lays out the new foundation of LoopBack for extension developers.
 It also demonstrates a path to create REST APIs from OpenAPI specs together with Controllers and Repositories.
 More features will be added in the coming weeks and months.

 Here is a sneak peek of what's coming: